 Most homeowners know that overloading circuits and using frayed extension cords can lead to electrical fires.
-But there are other electrical fire dangers in your home that, while they may not be as obvious, are no less dangerous.
+But there are other electrical fire dangers in your home that may not be as obvious but are no less dangerous.

-According to the most recent data from the National Fire Protection Association, electrical failure or malfunction caused an estimated 52,500 fires in U.S. homes in 2006, resulting in 340 deaths, 1,400 injuries, and nearly $1.5 billion in property damage.
+Electrical failure or malfunction caused an estimated 52,500 fires in U.S. homes in 2006, resulting in 340 deaths, 1,400 injuries, and nearly $1.5 billion in property damage, according to the National Fire Protection Association.

 Electrical Home Safety Warning Signs

-Here are warning signs of four potential hazards that you may not know about.
+You may not know about the warning signs of these four potential hazards.
 If any of them sound familiar, consider hiring a licensed electrician to conduct a wiring inspection ($200 to $300).

 Hidden Danger #1: Old Wiring